SDCCD urges support of nonprofits during COVID-19 pandemic

 - The San Diego Blood Bank is asking those who are well to donate blood, as supplies are currently low due to canceled donation events.
 People experiencing coronavirus symptoms, including fever, cough and shortness of breath, should not attempt to donate.
 The Blood Bank also is currently deferring donations from people who have traveled to areas with CDC Level 3 travel notices for 28 days from their date of departure from the outbreak area.

 Additionally, the California Community Colleges Chancellor's Office is partnering with the Foundation for California Community Colleges as it launches a statewide emergency response campaign for students and their families impacted by the pandemic.
 The campaign aims to engage philanthropic foundations, corporate partners, and individual donors to address urgent needs so students have access to housing, food, technology, and other critical resources during this crisis.
-Philanthropic and corporate partners, as well as those looking to make a major gift or grant, are encouraged to contact the Foundation at email@example.com.
+Philanthropic and corporate partners, as well as those looking to make a major gift or grant, are encouraged to contact the Foundation at firstname.lastname@example.org.
 Individual donations are also being accepted through the Foundation and will be deployed to individual colleges supporting students impacted by lost wages, campus closures, and the transition to distance education caused by COVID-19.
-Check here for details on how to give now.

 To learn more about how the COVID-19 pandemic is impacting the SDCCD, please visit the SDCCD’s COVID-19 webpage.